spliffli/news-trading-analyzer/docs/index-en.md

 ## **2. What this system is not**

-It's worth noting that the vast majority of trading strategies involve technical analysis (TA).
-That essentially means looking at the price charts and adding indicators such as RSI, MACD and others to predict which way the price will move.
-This is based entirely on the historic price and nothing more, and most traders who use only technical analysis lose in the long term.
-Probably about 95% of traders are using technical analysis and about 95% of traders lose.
-The only way to consistently win in the market is to have an edge, and this is impossible with only TA.
+The majority of trading strategies rely on technical analysis (TA), which involves examining price charts and using indicators like RSI and MACD to forecast price movement based solely on historical data.
+However, this approach often leads to long-term losses for approximately 95% of traders who exclusively use TA.
+To achieve consistent success in the market, traders must establish a unique edge, which cannot be accomplished through TA alone.

 ## **3. How I found out about this strategy**